-117 Mount St, Mayfair, W1K 3LA
+Pasticceria Marchesi, 117 Mount Street, London W1K 3LA

 Stepping into The Connaught feels a little like entering another world.
 Set apart from the bustle of London, yet immersed in its unique personality, it is a haven of discovery which has been dedicated to fine art and the finer things in life.
 The Connaught Patisserie adjoins the five-star hotel and is the prettiest cake parlour, serving the most delectable afternoon teas in the shape of handcrafted cakes, gateaux and an assortment of elegant treats.
 Prepare to be dazzled with a host of creations from The Connaught’s master pâtissier who has created some of the most magical French classics like sugar dusted chouquettes.
 A special exclusive is the Chocolate Nemesis from The River Café which is hand delivered daily – the first time the cake has been available outside of its home.

-Carlos Place, Mayfair, W1K 2AL
+The Connaught Patisserie, Carlos Place, London W1K 2AL

 The magic of afternoon tea at Kai is difficult to rival.
 The restaurant is an homage to Nanyang culinary heritage that originates from the southern seas of China and their ‘Chinese Whispers’ afternoon tea is an ode to this wonderful tradition, transporting you to another world where conversation and laughter over afternoon drinks and nibbles is order of the day.
 The menu reads like a story book reminiscing on afternoons spent with friends under tropical green foliage.
 You can almost hear the ‘click-clack’ of the Mah Jong tiles and the hum of conversation mingling with the sound of songbirds.
 Why not try the Truth Potions selection – a of 3 tea ‘truth potions’ with sweet treats including rich chocolate cookies piped with royal icing and the intriguing ‘Who needs money when you’ve got cake!’ a Kaya (coconut jam) money cake with coconut and pandan custard?

-65 South Audley Street, Mayfair, W1k 2QU
+Kai, 65 South Audley Street, London W1k 2QU

 A playful twist on the great British afternoon tea experience, Jean-Georges at the Connaught is the place to go when you want to be classically theatrical.
 Take in the view of Mount Street whilst you savour signature ingredients and flavours from international chef Jean-Georges Vongerichten and the witty patisserie of Nicolas Rouzaud.
 There is a charming, ever-changing seasonal chocolate fondue complete with delightful animal shaped shortbread biscuits or strawberries and a dizziying array of teas to try, along with classic finger sandwiches and sumptuous cakes.
 The home-made scones – both plain and wholemeal with raisins are served with strawberry jam or lemon curd and Cornish clotted cream (bien sur!) and are simply perfect with a glass of bubbles.

-Carlos Place, Mayfair, W1K 2AL
+Jean-Georges at The Connaught, Carlos Place, London W1K 2AL

 Hideaway is the creation of Ollie Dabbous, Michelin starred chef and owner of Dabbous.
 It’s a modern day treasure with an selection of afternoon treats that are difficult to beat.
 Get ready for an odyssey of teas – everything from English breakfast to Gyokuro supreme, Tanka cha, Sakura cherry and Marco Polo Rooibos and pair your favourite one with an intriguing sweet treat – the Goji berry cookies, and heather honey madeleines are firm favourites.
 There are also a range of delicious rolls and baguettes for anyone who prefers a savoury teatime treat – with the Hideaway lobster roll with Royal Siberian caviar topping the list when it comes to luxury.

-100 Mount Street, Mayfair W1K 2TG
+Hideaway, 100 Mount Street, London W1K 2TG